Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

 If a patient has a severe form of thrombosis of the lower extremities, the most effective method of treatment is surgery - thrombolysis.
 A timely operation makes it possible to restore full blood flow, if the diagnosis is deep vein thrombosis.
 Only a timely intervention can completely cure the patient from this serious condition.
 Thrombolysis is performed only in an inpatient setting and by highly experienced endovascular surgeons.
 Treatment after surgery is also aimed at the same goal - resorption of blood clots.

 In addition to thrombolysis, there are two other surgical methods for treating deep vein thrombosis - thrombectomy with angioplasty and the installation of a blood clot trap - a cava filter.

 Surgical treatments for deep vein thrombosis

-Modern Moscow medicine offers several methods for treating deep vein thrombosis, the use of which depends on the severity of the disease.
-In the early stages, thrombolytic drugs can be dispensed with if you have deep vein thrombosis.
+Modern Moscow medicine offers several methods of treating deep vein thrombosis, the use of which depends on the severity of the disease.
+Thrombolytic drugs can be dispensed with in the early stages if you have deep vein thrombosis.
 Treatment (Moscow is a city where there are world luminaries in phlebology) must be very qualified.
-In the later stages, such therapy is dangerous due to the possible separation of a blood clot and the occurrence of pulmonary embolism.
-If severe circulatory disorders and deep vein thrombosis are observed, treatment is surgery (thrombectomy).
+In the later stages, such therapy is dangerous due to the possible separation of a thrombus and the occurrence of thromboembolism of the pulmonary artery.
+If severe circulatory disorders and deep vein thrombosis are observed, treatment is an operation (thrombectomy).

 With conservative treatment, you can only stop or slow the progression of the disease.
 Such therapy can also be prescribed for complex treatment.